-Dr. Peggy Zoccola, assistant professor of psychology, specializes in finding the basic mechanisms underlying the relationship between stress and disease.
+Dr. Peggy Zoccola specializes in finding the basic mechanisms underlying the relationship between stress and disease.
 Her current research focuses on understanding how thoughts and emotions may prolong the body’s stress responses and the potential health consequences of this persistent activation.

 Zoccola focuses on this topic of research because she believes that stress is an inevitable part of life.